Frequently Asked Questions

 Q. Has the association accomplished anything yet?

 A. Yes.
 We form committees and groups to catalyze important discussions and pursue the interests of a robust and dynamic namespace and industry of Domain Names.
 For example, we have formed Domain Policy initiative mailing lists for purpose, and worked on technical specifications.
 We are deeply involved, as are our members, in the important work of Universal Acceptance of Domain Names.
 We created a technical group, spawning the creation of another group within the ICANN community called ‘Regiops’, and ultimately merged the two for the benefit of the industry.
 The DNA led a group of registries and registrars in a technical capacity to form conversations around creating standards for the provisioning protocols, unifying approaches to new innovations that supported the expansion of the namespace that began as the DNA formed.
-Other examples of our efforts to date are our important networking events and activities at ICANN and other events like the NamesCon, or MERGE.SHOW events, we have launched whatdomain.org to educate Internet users about domain names and new gTLDs.
-We invite you to link to this informative, consumer-oriented site from your own website, and refer to it in your promotional efforts.
+Other examples of our efforts to date are our important networking events and activities at ICANN and other events like the NamesCon, or MERGE.SHOW events, we highlight the natural organic use of domain names that are spotted in the wild through inthewild.domains to highlight use of domains.
+We are constantly working to educate Internet users about domain names and new gTLDs.
+We invite you to link to this informative, consumer-oriented site from your own website, to contribute interesting domain names as you site them, and refer to the website in your promotional efforts.

 Additionally, the DNA have developed a library of materials, SEO studies, infographics, member surveys, and other materials to support the increased awareness of a thriving market for domain names.
 The DNA also have formed and/or incubated a variety of working groups to help in member to member connections, such as the Marketing Committee, Registry/Registrar Technical Operations (merged into ICNANN Regyops), and we played a fundamental role in fostering intra-industry events such as NamesCon, MERGE, and the ICANN Global Domains Division Summits.